-PRIMOS operating system automatically transfers the attention of the central processor from one user or process to another with minimum overhead and complete protection.
+The PRIMOS operating system automatically transfers the attention of the central processor from one user or process to another, with little overhead and complete protection.
 The key is a central processor feature called Process Exchange, a firmware mechanism for context switching.
-It includes a hardware implemented priority mechanism and makes use of dual user register sets.
-A context switch takes as little as 9 microseconds.
+It includes a hardware-implemented priority mechanism and makes use of dual user register sets.
+A context switch takes as little as nine microseconds.
 The combination of process exchange and demand paging means that directing the central processor to run a new user is a very low overhead operation.
-The scheduler takes full advantage of this and is able to maintain fast response for interactive users as machine load increases.
+The scheduler takes full advantage of this and can maintain fast response for interactive users as machine load increases.